Last Dance (1996 film): Plot

+Rick continues to investigate but time ticks away.
+Eventually Cindy has a flashback where she is smoking crack with Doug when they approach a seemingly empty house after dark to commit a burglary.
+As they go through the rooms Cindy is shocked to find the two teenagers in bed together.
+Cindy is verbally attacked and remembers herself hitting one of the teenagers with a crowbar, confirming that she is indeed guilty of her crime.

+Rick uncovers evidence that Cindy's defence was hampered and he attempts to find Judge Gorman to get a final stay of execution.
+He finds the judge deep in the Florida glades and returns to Cindy.
+They enjoy her final meal and Sam manages to find her younger brother Billy.
+Cindy has a final touching conversation with Billy.

-Cindy Liggett is waiting on death row for a brutal double murder she committed in her teens, 12 years earlier.
-Clemency lawyer Rick Hayes tries to save her, based on the argument that she was under the influence of crack cocaine when she committed the crime of which she was found guilty and that she is no longer the same person she had been at the time of the murder.
-After being initially strapped in, in preparation for her execution, a last-minute stay is granted for her case to be reviewed by an appeals panel.
-However, a short time later her death sentence is carried out.
+Cindy seems to accept her fate and proceeds to the chamber and is strapped down, in preparation for her execution.
+Before it can be carried out a last-minute stay is granted for her case to be reviewed by an appeals panel.
+Unfortunately, a short time later her death sentence proceeds.
 Afterward, Rick discovers an intricate drawing of the Taj Mahal Cindy had made among the artwork that was created while she was incarcerated.
 The film ends with Rick on a trip to India to visit the Taj Mahal after Cindy's execution.